Do What Matters.

 Clear boundaries.
 No more than eight tasks — ever.

 Science-backed.
-Rooted in behavioural science, not productivity trends.
+Grounded in behavioural science, not productivity trends.

 No screens.
-Just you, a pen, and a quiet space to think.
+Just you, a pen, and space to think.

-No need to replace your system.
-Eightly fits into your day, not over it.
+Fits in your world.
+Eightly sits within your day, not over it.

 What Makes It Different